RevensofT/.Net-Anarchy/README.md

 ***
 # It's not even my final form
 Ok guys, I might be out of trick...for now but you guys can give me a request what's kind of feature you want, maybe me or someone else can pull that trick and if you have your own trick that you want to share just pull a request, I need it  more from everyone to ANARCHY us from rule that create by C# and VB.net.

+## By the way
+Github might be show you that my project wrote by `VB.net` 100% but it's a lie... well let's say Github misunderstand about my code language in this project; MOST of code in this is `MSIL`, I have some Vb.net code for markup to make this project easy to test and edit with example project.
+If you looking for code, open `*.il`, most of `*.vb` is just for show except in example project.